hikeventures/hikeventures.github.io/_posts/reviews/2016-10-19-Icebreaker-T-shirts.markdown

 If it is still wet or you do not have that much time, you can still dry it on the go.
 The wool, even when it is wet, keeps you rather warm (the most dreadful moment is when you put it on, but very quickly it feels fine again) and, in some cases, like when I did it in Japan last year, it can actually be rather refreshing.
 The other option is to expose it to some wind and cold.

-I have heard from my grandmother that in the past, one way to ‘refresh’ woollen thing was to put them into a freeze (which in my part of Russia in winter time was just outside).
+I have heard from my grandmother that in the past, one way to ‘refresh’ woolen thing was to put them into a freeze (which in my part of Russia in winter time was just outside).
 You need to make sure that it is not wet though otherwise you will literally need to break the ice…

 And when talking about Icebreaker t-shirts and odour-resistance, you do not need to take my word for that alone.
 Go and ask my wife, who is ‘über’-hygienic.
 She grew up with a mother who is a microbiologist so, her natural tendency would be to change her t-shirts several times a day, even in the most remote areas.
 If she had a chance, of course.